HL7/hl7.github.io/_docs/documentation_landing.md

 On the left you'll see a list of useful documentation related to the core tools and repositories.

-It is recommended that you explore the [Developing HL7 Core Libraries](/docs/core-libs/overview) section to get oriented with what purpose each individual project serves.
+It is recommended that you explore the [Overview of the HL7 Core Projects](/docs/core-libs/overview) section to get oriented with what purpose each individual project serves.

 #### Useful Links